SoftIron/sibench/docs/source/benchmaster.rst

 .. image:: images/benchmaster-spreadsheet-sides.png
   :alt: Screenshot of the initial and final columns of the spreadsheet

-On the central colums of the spreasheet you will see the output of the test.
+On the central columns of the spreadsheet you will see the output of the test.
 You will see in Red, the Write results, and in Green, the Read results.
 For both operation types you will see:

-- Bandiwtdth
+- Bandwidth
 - Response times
 - Number of successful operations
 - Number of failed operations